mkmark/x4-notes/README.md

 High school mathematics.

-The expectation output (of unit investiment) is
+The expected output (of unit investment) is

 $$
 E(X) = 0.1 \times 15 = 1.5 > 1
 $$

 Seems fine, but there is a trick.
-The investiment amount is not entirely controllable by the player.
-It is in fact, fixed to 10% of the player cash amount when the mission is provided.
-This mechanic actually lowers one's ability to profit and adds some problem, because you will now have to own 10 times more to be able to invest the same amount.
+The investment amount is not entirely controllable by the player.
+It is in fact, fixed to 10% of the player's cash amount when the mission is provided.
+This mechanic actually lowers one's ability to profit and adds some problems, because you will now have to own 10 times more to be able to invest the same amount.

 Under such terms, there is a 35% chance that a player fails 10 times in a streak (I'm currently on 20 and decided to look into the problem) and the final pay does not cover their loss.

-However, given a proper strategy, that one always invests an calculated amount so as to always win back the summ of former losses, one can always make money in the end.
+However, given a proper strategy, that one always invests a calculated amount so as to always win back the sum of former losses, then one can always make money in the end.

-To achieve the above stratagy, between two investiment cycles, the player need to make their total cash 1+all_previous_loss/15 the next time.
+To achieve the above strategy, between two investment cycles, the player needs to make their total cash 1+all_previous_loss/15 the next time.

 <details>